 Zebra aims to offer equal opportunities to men and women across its organisation, and it is company policy to promote equal opportunities regardless of gender, ethnicity, race, religion and sexual orientation.

-Relevant professional qualifications remain the key selection criteria for all positions in the Zebra organisation, but Zebra’s management will continue to focus on diversity and will continue to evaluate the need for initiatives within this area.
+Relevant professional qualifications remain the key selection criteria for all positions in the Zebra organisation, and Management will continue to focus on diversity and to evaluate the need for initiatives within this area.

-At the end of 2016, the Board of Directors of Zebra was composed of 100% male members (unchanged compared to 2015).
-It is the Board’s ambition to increase diversity, including gender representation.
+At the end of 2017, the Board of Directors of Zebra consisted of 100% male members (unchanged compared to 2016).
+It is the Board’s ambition to increase diversity, including gender representation on the Board.

 In the UK, the Gender Pay Gap legislation, under the Equality Act 2010, requires an employer with 250 employees or more to publish their gender pay gap for their employees.

 Our products are the very core of our business.
 We want to offer our customers useful, fun, and fresh products at affordable prices.
-And we want our products to be safe and produced under humane and responsible conditions in respect of international social, environmental and ethical standards.
+And we want our products to be safe and take significant measures to ensure that they have been produced under humane and responsible conditions in respect of international social, environmental and ethical standards.

-We do not produce the products ourselves, but purchase them from more than 600 suppliers worldwide.
+We do not produce the products ourselves and in 2017, we purchased products from approximately 600 suppliers worldwide.
+Approximately 60 percent of these are based in China; approximately 30 percent are based in the EU and the remaining 10 percent are spread across the world.
 Most of our direct suppliers are trading companies who source from a range of different factories, enabling us to offer a broad array of novel products across a variety of categories.
-We work closely with our suppliers to build their capabilities on quality, product and social compliance enabling them and the factories they use to meet our requirements.

 Social compliance process:

-Our product and social compliance processes are critical tools to ensure compliance in our supply chain.
-To drive continuous and genuine improvements, we combine these processes with capability-building and training of our suppliers and their factories.
-Our training includes guidance to traders on how to build management systems to monitor and promote social compliance among their factories as well as practical instructions to factories on how to meet our requirements.
+We consider our internal product and social compliance processes critical tools to ensure compliance in our supply chain.
+But we have also learned that to drive genuine improvements, we must combine these processes with proactive capacity building and training of our suppliers and their factories.

 Apart from seeking to minimise impact in the supply chain, we focus our resources where Zebra, as a retailer, has the highest impact.
-This includes reducing energy consumption in stores and offices, sourcing sustainable forestry products and minimising food- and other product waste via donations.
+This includes reducing energy consumption in stores and offices, sourcing sustainable forestry products and minimising food- and other product waste via donations, as described below.

 Consistency and transparency is a key pillar in any responsibility work.
-We use our responsibility policy framework to clarify our positions, guide our decision-making and define expectations to our business partners.
+We use our responsibility policy framework to clarify our positions, guide our decision-making and define expectations for our business partners.
 The framework comprises policies on business ethics, human rights, product safety and the environment.
-Within responsible sourcing, our Supplier Code of Conduct is the leading document, it has been complemented by policies on animal welfare; child labour and young workers; and home-workers.
+Within responsible sourcing, our Supplier Code of Conduct is the leading document.
+It has been complemented by policies on animal welfare, child labour and young workers, as well as home-workers.
 In 2017, we published our first transparency statement according to the UK Modern Slavery Act.

 Our Business Ethics Code of Conduct outlines the ethical expectations to our employees.
-The Code is a binding part of employment contracts and signed by: all employees at Zebra A/S, all partners and subsidiaries including their Headquarter staff, district and store managers.
-All our partners and all employees in leadership positions at Zebra A/S have received face to face business ethics training.
+The Code is signed by all employees at Zebra A/S, all partners and subsidiaries, including their Headquarter staff, district and store managers.
+All our partners and the majority of employees in leadership positions at Zebra A/S have received face-to-face business ethics training.